sjfke/container-interactive-shells/README.md

-# RHEL Universal Base Image Docker Containers 'rhel85-ubi-containers'
+# RHEL-8 Universal Base Image Docker Containers

 A collection of simple command line Docker containers for troubleshooting and debugging based on the RHEL-8 UBI image.